Communicate Efficiently and Securely: How to Configure IoT Devices for Optimal Efficiency

 Network providers put a lot of hours and technology into ensuring that all devices connected to the Internet of Things are always reliably available.
 However, IoT developers and end users alike have additional tools available to optimize their devices and platforms so that they work reliably with communication networks.

 Even the best networks and best devices have occasional connection problems due to a variety of complex technical issues.
 Sometimes it's the server.
 Sometimes it’s the hardware on the device.
 Sometimes it's external environmental influences.
-So what should IoT developers do to prepare their devices for efficient and long-term operation?
+So what should IoT developers do to prepare their devices to communicate efficiently and securely?

 Here are our top five recommendations: